FYS5310 – Electron Microscopy, Electron Diffraction and Spectroscopy II

 The course gives a theoretical and practical introduction to topics in modern transmission electron microscopy (TEM) for investigations of materials.
 Special emphasis is given to understanding the scattering processes fast electrons experience in a material, and how they form the basis for determination of electronic and crystal structure using techniques such as Electron Energy-Loss Spectroscopy (EELS), scanning-TEM (STEM), electron holography, and (quantitative) Convergent Beam Electron Diffraction (CBED).

-The course is suitable for students who will use TEM as part of the master or PhD studies, researchers participating in projects where TEM plays a central role, and for those who need to understand results from advanced TEM studies.
+The course is suitable for students who will use TEM as part of their master's or Ph.D. studies, researchers participating in projects where TEM plays a central role, and for those who need to understand results from advanced TEM studies.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.